jonathan-robertson/gmo-farming/README.md

 ## 2 Editions to Choose From

-This modlet comes with 2 Editions: `Standard` and `Researcher`.
+This mod comes with 2 Editions: `Standard` and `Researcher`.
 The one you choose for your game or community should be carefully considered.

 You can download the Edition you prefer from our [Latest Release](https://github.com/jonathan-robertson/gmo-farming/releases/latest) page by expanding the Assets link to see available downloads.